ETIP SNET Governing Board meeting took place in Brussels on 24 January 2019. The meeting minutes can be accessed here (requires login).

 NET): Iarno Brunetti (ENEL), Peter Breuhaus (IRIS) and Peter Jansohn (PSI).
 Minutes of Meeting ETIP-SNET Governing Board meeting 30 May 2017

 As it has been regularly reported in our news summaries, ETN is actively involved in the development of the Strategic Energy Technology Plan (SET-Plan), the Research and Innovation aspect of the Energy Union.
 To provide input to the Action 4 “Increase the resilience, security and smartness of the energy system”, the European Technology and Innovation Platform “Smart Network for Energy Transition” (ETIP-SNET) has been installed and ETN is one of its members.
 The ETIP has released this month its Final 10-year roadmap for the 2017-26 period.
 ETN has been especially committed in the Tasks T22 “Flexible thermal power generation” and D14 “Integration of the flexible decentralised thermal power generation”.
 The input of ETN has also been useful for the chapter dedicated to “Integration of flexible power generation”.
 The full roadmap can be downloaded here.
-If you have any question, please contact Ugo Simeoni: email@example.com
+If you have any questions, please contact Ugo Simeoni us[at]etn.global.

-On 26 June 2017 took place the SET-Plan Action 5 – Temporary Working Group (TWG) meeting in Brussels.
+On 26 June 2017 the SET-Plan Action 5 – Temporary Working Group (TWG) meeting took place in Brussels.

 The objective of the TWG is to define an Implementation Plan for research activities needed to increase the energy efficiency in buildings.
 ETN has collected inputs from the members regarding micro-CHP/CCHP technologies under development and presented potential research activities that could be done both at National and International level.